Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 **Examples (these can also be found in the examples directory)**

-Below is a 10 x10 habitat map, coded in resistances.
-Cells with infinite resistance are shown in bold, and cells with low resistance (arbitrarily chosen as those with <20 ohms per cell) are shown in green:
+Below is a 10 x10 resistance map.
+Cells with infinite resistance are assigned NODATA values (-9999):

 ````
 ncols         10